 It means that a points cloud can be loaded either directly or indirectly, and the relative mesh can be created by setting different options for refining and smoothing.
 Surfaces can be created automatically or semi-automatically by extracting different key geometrical references from the refined mesh.
-And scan data, stock or reference casting mesh models can easily be aligned to the original geometrical CAD model using dedicated commands to allow comparisons, gap analysis and optimised toolpath processes.
+And scan data, stock or reference casting mesh models can easily be aligned to the original geometrical CAD model using dedicated commands to allow comparisons, gap analysis and optimized toolpath processes.

 Ejector Pin Labelling For Plastic Mold Design

 The new ejector pin labelling functionality, which has been specifically produced for plastic mold designers, enables all the ejector pins in a mold design project to be identified in a table by a user-defined label.
 This feature simplifies the maintenance process of the mold itself where one or more ejector pins need to be replaced.
 It easily identifies any ejector pin for maintenance purposes, and updates it if it needs replacing.

 Conformal Cooling Channels For Plastic Mold Design

 VISI 2019 R1 introduces a function for advanced sketching of conformal cooling channels.
 It allows the use of wireframe circuits, previously created in CAD, along with selecting predefined or user sections, and automatically creates the conformal channels to form the desired cooling circuit.
 It’s also possible to edit those channels, even after subtraction from the mold insert.